neosubhamoy/pytubepp-helper/README.md

 * **🐧 LINUX:**

-   > ⚠️ NOTE: Most of the Debian / RHEL based distros are supported.
-Tested on: debian (v12), ubuntu (v24.04 LTS), fedora (v41).
+   > ⚠️ NOTE: Most of the Debian / Fedora / Arch based distros are supported.
+Tested on: debian (v12), ubuntu (v24.04 LTS), fedora (v41), arch linux (latest rolling).
 If your distro is not in the tested list it doesn't mean that 'the app will not run at all', so, test it yourself and if it doesn't work then you can request us to add support for your distro via creating a github issue.

    > ⚠️ Sandboxed Browsers may not work properly (eg: Flatpak, Snaps) (have issue with: Browser NativeMessaging API [read here](https://github.com/flatpak/xdg-desktop-portal/issues/655)) (But, still try it yourself to see if it works)